Flow Hive: Design

-The honey frames contain a partially-formed honeycomb with vertical gaps that is made of a plastic free of both BPA and BPS.
+Based on an earlier design from 1939, Flow Hive uses honey frames containing a partially-formed honeycomb with vertical gaps that is made of a plastic free of both BPA and BPS.
 These honey frames are for use in the Langstroth hive compartment, commonly called the honey super, which is intended for honey storage by bees.
 Bees fill these vertical gaps with wax to complete cells and then fill them with honey before covering them with wax.
 When the beekeeper activates the frame mechanism by inserting and turning a crank, the vertical gaps are offset by one-half of a cell.
 This breaks the wax covering and allows the honey to flow through the cells into a channel at the base of each frame and out into a collection vessel, obviating the need for extraction equipment such as centrifuges and filters.
 After the beekeeper resets the frame, the bees remove the broken covering and repair and refill the cells.

 Flow Hive honey frames comprise more plastic and plastic surfaces than the plastic foundations used commonly in conventional modern beekeeping.
-However, the brood chamber in the Flow Hive below the honey super may contain hive frames intended for bees to make brood comb entirely from their wax.
+The brood chamber in the Flow Hive below the honey super may contain hive frames intended for bees to make brood comb entirely from their wax.

 Patents for the Flow Hive cover all designs with split cells to drain honey.
-A company called TapComb that infringed on these patents ceased trading in late 2018.
+A Chinese company called TapComb that infringed on these patents ceased trading in late 2018.